The Golfito Rain

 these forests you may find some

-The sap of the Camibar has a very important role in traditional
+sap of the Camibar has a very important role in

 Some endangered trees such as the highly sought-after Peltogyne